sergiobayona/typescript-rag-cli/README.md

 1. `OPENAI_API_KEY` - Your OpenAI API key for running tests
 2. `NPM_TOKEN` - Your npm access token for publishing

+> **Important**: Make sure to commit your `package-lock.json` file to the repository for the CI/CD pipeline to work properly with caching enabled.
+This ensures reproducible builds and faster installation of dependencies.

 ## License

 MIT